Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 Accessibility

 is a modern house with four bedrooms, two with two beds and two single rooms.
 A desk in each room.
 Good standard.
-Terrace with sea view.
+Terrace with bay view.
 The village is surrounded by high mountains and fjords.
-Large common area on the ground floor, two large shower rooms and toilets, kitchen with large dining table that is often used for computer work when we're not eating.
+Large common area on the ground floor, two large shower rooms and toilets, kitchen with large dining table that is often used for computer work when we are not eating.
 Self-catering but there is a restaurant down by the harbor in the village.
 Well-stocked grocery store, Spar, in the village.

 Visa/Passport

 Swedish citizens need a passport or national ID card issued by the police.
-When checking in for flights a passport is required.
-In these times everyone must keep track of special rules, and we will naturally check everything extra carefully and inform as much as we can as it approaches.
+When checking in for flights, a passport is required.
+In these times, everyone must keep track of special rules, and we will naturally check everything extra carefully and inform as much as we can as it approaches.

 Payment terms